Skip to content

 FieldRequiredTypeDescriptionExample

-multiple_chainsFalseSTRINGComma-separated list of additional chain IDs that should be identical copies of the provided sequence.B,C
+multiple_chainsFalseSTRINGComma-separated list of additional chain IDs to create identical copies of this protein (e.g., for homomers).B,C

 Outputs